egreiner/FluentSeq/tests/FluentSeq.UnitTests/_WhatsNext.md

 ## raise event state changed

 # -------------------------------------------------------------------------------------------------
+# 2025-02-24
+## call action onexit

 # 2025-02-21
-## make a test for sequence.PreviousState
-## make a SeqStateCollection with useful methods, eventually use existing ExtensionMethods from other projects for standard collections
 ## call action onexit
+## done: make a test for sequence.PreviousState
+## done: make a SeqStateCollection with useful methods, eventually use existing ExtensionMethods from other projects for standard collections

 # 2025-02-19